-Glucosamine is a naturally occurring substance that may alleviate symptoms associated with osteoarthritis.
+Glucosamine is a natural substance.
+It may ease symptoms of osteoarthritis.

-Glucosamine is found in chitin, the fibrous material that makes up the exoskeleton of crustaceans and insects.
-It is also found in mucoproteins and mucopolysaccharides produced by many animals.
+Glucosamine is found in chitin.
+This is the fibrous material that makes up the exoskeleton of crustaceans and insects.
+It’s also found in mucoproteins and mucopolysaccharides.
+These are made by many animals.

-A long-term clinical trial funded by the National Center for Complementary and Alternative Medicine and the National Institute of Arthritis and Musculoskeletal and Skin Diseases found that glucosamine, taken in combination with chondroitin, decreased knee pain in people with moderate to severe osteoarthritis.
-The combination was no better than placebo (sugar "dummy" pill) in treating mild arthritis pain.
-Glucosamine alone was not significantly helpful in those with either mild or moderate to severe knee pain.
+A long-term clinical trial found that glucosamine, when taken with chondroitin, decreased knee pain in people with moderate to severe arthritis.
+This study was funded by the National Center for Complementary and Alternative Medicine and the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+But the combination was no better than a placebo (sugar pill) in treating mild arthritis pain.
+Glucosamine alone was not helpful in people with mild or moderate to severe knee pain.

-Smaller, prior studies showed that using glucosamine long-term (three years) was effective for slowing progression of knee osteoarthritis, and that it was superior to placebo and ibuprofen for osteoarthritis pain relief.
+Smaller, earlier studies showed that using glucosamine for three years helped slow the progression of knee arthritis.
+It was better than a placebo and ibuprofen for pain relief.

-Glucosamine is claimed to possibly help prevent joint overuse symptoms.
+Glucosamine may help prevent joint overuse symptoms.
 It also may reduce symptoms of temporal mandibular joint (TMJ) disease.

-The recommended dose of glucosamine is 400–500 mg three times a day.
-Higher doses are sometimes used to relieve symptoms of osteoarthritis in some individuals.
+The suggested dose of glucosamine is 400–500 mg taken three times a day.
+Higher doses are sometimes used to ease arthritis symptoms.

-Glucosamine sulfate is often supplied in combination with other materials such as chondroitin sulfate or manganese ascorbate.
+Glucosamine sulfate comes with other materials.
+These can include chondroitin sulfate or manganese ascorbate.

-When given orally, glucosamine concentrates in the articular cartilage of the joints.
+When taken by mouth, glucosamine concentrates in the articular cartilage of the joints.

 Your Family's Health